 4. Use Shopify Plus tools to help scale your store

 There is a lot to think about when preparing to sell internationally on Shopify.
-Luckily, Shopify Plus merchants have exclusive access to two tools that make the process of expanding much simpler.
+Luckily, Shopify Plus merchants have exclusive access to several tools that make the process of expanding much simpler.

 This method requires more set-up on Shopify Plus, but has valuable customizable features.
 With multi-store you can cater promotions, content, and products to specific regions, allowing you to create a localized shopping experience.